...

 A judge can gather only so much about a child who is not physically before them in the courtroom.
 The judge will be relying upon the evidence presented by both parties to your case.

 Again, all children are different, and all children display emotions in unique ways.
-However, from my experience in handling family law cases, I have seen that children that have been abused will often be better behaved with the abusive parent and may act more friendly towards them.
+From my experience in handling family law cases, I have observed that children who suffer abuse often behave better around the abusive parent and may even act more amicably towards them.

 Physical violence is not the only definition of abuse relevant in a family law case.
 Abuse is the physical manifestation of the desire to control the behaviors of another person.
 Your child’s other parent seeks to control you and your child’s behaviors by acting abusively.

-The judge assigned to your case may view a one-time incident of physical abuse as being meaningful and order your spouse to have only supervised visits with your child until counseling and anger management classes can be attended.
+The judge overseeing your case might consider a single incident of physical abuse significant and could order your spouse to have only supervised visits with your child.
+This decision stands until your spouse completes counseling and anger management classes.

 In some situations, a judge may view a one-time outburst as an isolated incident and not predictive of any future violence.
 I would expect that most judges would take any violence very seriously in the home, whether or not it was against your child or not.
 It is not a stretch to say that violence against you as a spouse could quickly become violence against your child as well.